Redesigning a School Resource

 SVA | UX Consultant | Aug - Dec 2020

-Understanding how users interact with library resources for the SVA Library site.
+How do students interact with library resources through the SVA Library site?

 In order to better integrate with the rest of the SVA site and its updated style guide, the SVA Library migrated to a new platform.
 Upon this migration, it was imperative that the SVA Library understand how the usability compared to the old site.

 SVA was concerned that students were having a difficult time navigating to the new SVA Library site and that once there they would miss the features and design of the old library site.

 Improve navigation and enhance features in order to make users of the new library site happy with the updated functionality.

 Design a study that could be completed remotely via the video conferencing platform Zoom, recruit students, faculty, and staff associated with SVA, implement, test, and finalize results, and condense findings into a comprehensive research brief and presentation.